Skip to content

 print(x.shape)

 where the logging is conditional on the variable debug which we can set a runtime.
 Thus, it is something we can disable for users of our application (debug=False) but have enabled when we develop the application (debug=True).
 And it makes sense that not all things logged, should be available to all stakeholders of a codebase.
-We as developers probably always wants the highest level of logging, whereas users of the our code need less info and we may want to differentiate this based on users.
+We as developers probably always wants the highest level of logging, whereas users of our code need less info, and we may want to differentiate this based on users.

 Image